yozlet/event-sender/README.md

 ### Historical Data Generation (Default)

-Generate 35 days of historical metrics:
+Generate 35 days (the default amount) of historical metrics:
 ```bash
 python event_sender.py --api-key YOUR_HONEYCOMB_API_KEY
 ```

+**NOTE:** You can use a `.env` file to store your API key instead of passing it as a command-line argument.
+However, ensure the `.env` file is in the same directory as `event_sender.py`.

 Generate custom time range:
 ```bash